Articles, Games and more...

 Robert James Waller was born in 1939 in Rockford, Iowa.
 As well as an internationally bestselling author he is known for his work as a photographer and musician.
 Until 1989 Waller was Dean of the School of Business at the University of Northern Iowa.
 The Bridges of Madison County ahs been translated into 25 lanugauges and has sold over 12 million copies worldwide.
 Waller died in 2017.

-Matt Lucas began his career as a stand-up at the tender age of 18 and went on to find fame as George Dawes on Shooting Stars.
-He met comedy writing partner David Walliams at the National Youth Theatre, and together they went on to create the cult TV series, Rock Profile, and latterly the phenomenally successful Little Britain.
+Matt Lucas began his career as a stand-up at the tender age of 18 and went on to find fame as on Shooting Stars.
+He met comedy writing partner David Walliams at the National Youth Theatre, and together they went on to create the cult TV series, Rock Profiles, and latterly the phenomenally successful Little Britain

 For the latest books, recommendations, offers and more